navicore/doors-2d/README.md

 | sp | space bar | jump |
 | ^ | up arrow | enter a room |
 | q | 'q' key| end the game |

+Game-play is enhanced by the [Avian](https://github.com/Jondolf/avian) physics engine and the [Bevy Lit](https://github.com/malbernaz/bevy_lit) lighting crates.

 The rooms and their connections via doors are a directed graph.
 The world of doors and rooms is built from external data converted into triples stored in a